bitovi/academy/src/angular/7-pull-restaurant-data-into-view/pull-restaurant-data-into-view.md

 @page learn-angular/pull-restaurant-data-into-view Use Restaurant API data
 @parent learn-angular 7

-@description Pulling Restaurant Data into Our View
+@description Learn how to render API data into HTML with a view.

 @body